Yespembetov-mukhammedali/Program-to-control-traffic-lights/README.md

 ## 📌 Project Description

 The goal of this project was to implement a sequential traffic light cycle (Red -> Yellow -> Green) using cascading timer logic.
-Instead of interlocking flags, the state transitions are driven by three distinct timers, where the completion (`DN` / Done bit) of one timer automatically initializes the next phase.
+Instead of interlocking flags, the state transitions are driven by three distinct timers, where the completion of one timer automatically initializes the next phase.

 ### Features:
 * **Structured FBD Networks:** The logic is divided into clear networks to ensure easy debugging and modifications.